PrydonianDigital/Wonderland/readme.md

 * update translations
 * tidied up js
 * redirect /about to /#about

-## Todo:

-* add 301 redirects for 'signature' pages
+* added 301 redirects for 'signature' pages